AndreyKoudr/FittingWithOrthoPoly/README.md

   Parameters
   ----------
-  Input : pairs of x-y points, Output : Jacobi poly.
+  Input : pairs of x-y points, output : Jacobi poly.
 The code builds ortho poly approximation on points f(x). x must be monotonically increasing.

   Parameter U is within [-1.0 .. +1.0] (which maps to [xmin..xmax]) everywhere.